mruby/mruby/doc/mrbgems/README.md

 The *Makefile* is used for building a C and Ruby extension.
 You should define *GEM* (GEM name), *GEM_C_FILES* (all C files), *GEM_OBJECTS* (all Object files) and *GEM_RB_FILES* (all Ruby files).
-You can use *gem-c-and-rb-files* to build a *gem.a* out of your Object and Ruby code and use *gem-clean-c-and-rb-files* to clean the generated C files.
+You can use *gem-c-and-rb-files* to build a *mrb-GEMNAME-gem.a* out of your Object and Ruby code.
+Use *gem-clean-c-and-rb-files* to clean the generated C files.

 ### Pre-Conditions